- Erasmus+ Study Abroad (SMS)

 - Studying at a partner university which has a cooperation agreement with the student's home university

 - Home and host university both are in possession of a valid Erasmus Charta for Higher Education (ECHE)

 The selection procedure is carried out by the responsible coordinators for international affairs in the departments.
 Selection criteria include the academic record, motivation for the semester abroad, extra-curricular commitment, language skills and a complete application submitted on time.

 A successful application for an Erasmus+ study period automatically leads to the application for a partial scholarship.
-The maximum duration of funding is 3 months if you are staying abroad for one semester and 6 months for two semesters.
-From the winter semester 2020/21 onwards, we can for the first time fund up to 4 months for a one-semester stay abroad or up to 8 months for a two-semester stay abroad.
+From the winter semester 2020/21 onwards, the maximum duration of funding is four months if you are staying abroad for one semester and eight months for a two-semester stay abroad.

-In the academic year 2020/21 (includes Winter Semester 2020/21 and Summer Semester 2021) the following rates of funding per month (30 days) apply for studying abroad in the groups of countries below, due to the different costs of living:
+In the academic years 2020/21 and 2021/22 the following rates of funding per month (30 days) apply for studying abroad in the groups of countries below, due to the different costs of living:

 - Group 1 (450 Euro/month): Denmark, Finland, Ireland, Iceland, Liechtenstein, Luxembourg, Norway, Sweden, United Kingdom.